alshedivat/al-folio/_posts/2021-06-23-mri_multislice_time.md

 layout: post
 title:  How to use fMRI multi-slice acquisition correctly
 date:   2021-06-23 12:00:00
-description: A brief visual explanation of why subsecond sampling rate in fMRI should be done correctly.
+description: A brief visual explanation of why sub-second sampling rate in fMRI should be done correctly.
 ---

 ## fMRI multi-slice acquisition

 Up until a few years back, functional MRI images of a human's brain had to be recorded volume by volume, slice by slice.
 Meaning, that for each time-point, i.e. each sampling point, in an fMRI dataset, the MRI scanner had to first record ~40 consecutive slices (covering the full brain), one after the other.
 So, if one slice takes 50m to record, that means one full brain volume will take 2000ms to record.
 Or in other words, the fMRI signal was recorded with a sampling rate of 2 seconds.

-While this technological achievment provided already enough detail to establish many great neuroimaging studies, it nonetheless was one of the reasons why fMRI data was considered a 'rather slow' neuroimaging method.
+While this technological achievement provided already enough detail to establish many great neuroimaging studies, it nonetheless was one of the reasons why fMRI data was considered a 'rather slow' neuroimaging method.
 Luckily, new advancements in the field, allowed the acceleration of the data acquisition by establish a method where multiple slices can be acquired in parallel.
 So, if we acquired 2 slices in parallel, the acceleration factor became 2, and if it's 4 slices, the acceleration factor is 4.
 This acceleration factor also directly effects the sampling rate, which means that a temporal resolution of 1 second (using acceleration of 2) or 500ms (using acceleration of 4) became possible.

 For a visual comparison between different approaches, see the following gif (note, top left is the acquisition without any acceleration).

 <img class="img-fluid rounded z-depth-1" src="{{ site.baseurl }}/assets/img/blog_slice_time0.gif" data-zoomable width=400px>

-I've created this nice looking gif for my PhD defence, but thought that others might also be interested in seeing the striking difference in temporal resoluon as well.
-I therefore shared my gif via twitter, and to my delight, the tweet was met with lots of shared excitment and fascination:
+I've created this nice-looking gif for my PhD defense, but thought that others might also be interested in seeing the striking difference in temporal resolution as well.
+I therefore shared my gif via twitter, and to my delight, the tweet was met with lots of shared excitement and fascination:

 {% twitter https://twitter.com/miyka_el/status/1407703118691942401 %}